arafat-hasan/RESTful-API-with-Go/README.md

  Learning RESTful API with Go

-Simple RESTful API to create, read, update and delete books.
-No database implementation yet
+Simple RESTful API to create, read, update and delete books with MongoDB.

 ```